-Comments: U2 perform a short studio session produced by Horslips' bassist Barry Devlin.
-After circulating for years in bootleg form, these songs were finally given an official release in 2004 as part of iTunes' "The Complete U2" digital pack.
+Comments: U2 perform a studio session produced by Horslips' bassist Barry Devlin.
+It was planned for 5 songs in total to be recorded.
+In interviews Devlin has indicated that work had begun on a fourth track, believed to be an early version of Stories For Boys, but this was not recorded after the session came to an early end following the intervention of Larry's father.
+After circulating for years in bootleg form, the three recorded songs were finally given an official release in 2004 as part of iTunes' "The Complete U2" digital pack.
 Setlist and comment provided by U2gigs.com.

 We would like to know which shows you attended and which shows you are going to attend.
 On this page you can see which members attended or are going to attend this show.
 Maybe you can send some of them a private message to meet up or talk about this show.